There are two competing theories that try to define whether our space is bound.

 Theory of Limited Space

-The theory of limited space states that there is a limited amount of space available, and once the subject expands to fill all the available space, it will not be able expand any more.
+The theory of limited space states that there is a limited amount of space available, and once a subject expands to fill all the available space, it will not be able expand any more.

 Theory of Unlimited Space